Updated: Sep 26

 What do I need to start educating myself on?

-This blog is accompanied by Podcast episode #109 if you’d further ideas and context to creating your dashboard or business plan.
+This blog is accompanied by Podcast episode #109 if you’d like further ideas and context to creating your dashboard or business plan.